tianshi25/tianshi25.github.io/_posts/2021-03-19-hello-blog.md

 ## Get your FavIcon

 Faveicon is the small image associated with a paticular website.
-Browser display them as visual remained of the site.
+Browser display them as visual remind of the site.

 ![image-20210321213939965](https://raw.githubusercontent.com/tianshi25/ImageService/main/image-20210321213939965.png)